 - Mechanistic Pavement Design – CIRCLY – Melbourne

-- Flexible Pavement Design – Principles & Practices – 2 day course – Brisbane
+- Flexible Pavement Design – Principles & Practices – 2 day course – Sydney

-- Mechanistic Pavement Design – CIRCLY – Brisbane
+- Mechanistic Pavement Design – CIRCLY – Sydney

 Note: The CIRCLY and Heavy Duty Pavement Design Workshops are “hands-on” experiences with each student having their own PC – so 16 places only.

 Additional Pavement related short courses are offered through The Australian Asphalt Pavement Association’s (AAPA) Training Centre.
 A full list of the courses on offer can be found on the AAPA website.

 Register your details below if you are interested in attending a Workshop and would like to be notified when further details are available.